ProfMoo/onchain-indexing/README.md

 I'll preface this part with: this is just my personal opinion.
 Others may find CDP ABI Upload to be useful on its own.

 CDP ABI Upload feels very "now what?" as an indexing solution - it lacks the necessary features to get across the finish line.
 It is solid at the first part of indexing (i.e. upload ABI, get back typed tx events/logs), but lacks the second part (i.e. transform and make accessible to an application) needed to really be used in production by small OR large teams.
 For a team to use this application, they'd need to do any transform on the hot path of a user request.

+Or a user must implement another data ingestion pipeline system on top of a bespoke CDP API themselves.
+This includes backfilling, incremental batching, etc, etc. To me, seems highly unlikely any builders will do this.
+They'd simply opt to use TheGraph, Ponder, etc. Overall, I don't think the CDP ABI Upload product offers enough to be part of an onchain app's indexing solution.
+So it begs the question: what is it for?
+What's the real use-case here?

 ### Recommendations